-- (a) An ability to speak and write English clearly; - (b) An ability to understand written and spoken English; and - (c) An ability to communicate effectively in an academic environment (for example, previous successful employment in an academic institution).
+- a.
+An ability to speak and write English clearly; - b.
+An ability to understand written and spoken English; and - c.
+An ability to communicate effectively in an academic environment (for example, previous successful employment in an academic institution).

-No individual shall be appointed to a teaching position or recommended for tenure in such a position on any campus or other institutional unit of an institution or technology center unless the chief academic officer or technology center director certifies in writing to the president or other chief administrator that such individual can communicate effectively with students in the English language
+No individual shall be appointed to a teaching position or recommended for tenure in such a position on any campus or other institutional unit of an institution or technology center unless the chief academic officer in writing to the president or other chief administrator that such individual can communicate effectively with students in the English language.